itsoluwatobby/itsoluwatobby/README.md

 - Currently learning GoLang - vying to get into system programming.

-- Taking of API Security Ceritification Courses from [APISEC](https://www.apisecuniversity.com/)
+- Taking of API Security Certification Courses from [APISEC](https://www.apisecuniversity.com/)

 <!--
 Summary of responsibilities: